sgovil5/fbla_app/README.md

 ## Marvin Ridge High School
 ## Team Members: Shitij Govil and Vibhu Gomatam

-Resudent is a social platform with a goal to connect students with other individuals and communities, inside or outside of a school environment, to help create a network and interact with people of similar interests.
+# Correlation
+**Resudent is a social platform that utilizes a profile, friend, and chat system to give students interested in their professional careers a platform to meet others.
+Resudent forms large networks of people interested in specific topics throught the world, and it allows students to learn from each other.
+Resudent is a novel idea in the fact that it is targeted specifically towards students, which no apps have done before.**

 # Features
 - [Login](#Login) (Internal and Facebook)